 Individualized study is the most common method of teaching and learning at Athabasca University.
+See the Calendar Glossary for definition.
+Unless otherwise stipulated, "courses" means individualized study courses.

 At AU, courses begin the first day of each month provided you register by the 10th day of the previous month.
-You will have six months to complete zero-, one-, three-, or four-credit courses and 12 months to complete six-credit courses.
+You will have 6 months to complete 0-, 1-, 3-, or 4-credit courses and 12 months to complete 6-credit courses.